Apr 15, 2022

 SIMON: Again, Chris Null.

-CHRIS NULL: Oh no. I remember.
+CHRIS NULL: Oh no, I remember.
 It's not just people with the name "Null," right?
-This story plays out in a much different way for millions of people.
+This story plays out for millions of people.

-[LAUREN: My name is Lauren from Huntsville, Alabama.
-As a member of Radiolab’s exclusive membership program, the lab I provide a steady source of funding so radio lab can continue to bring us stories not to mention exclusive perks join at radiolab.org/join.]
+[LISTENER: My name is Lauren from Huntsville, Alabama.
+As a member of Radiolab's exclusive membership program, The Lab, I provide a steady source of funding so Radiolab can continue to bring us stories, not to mention exclusive perks.
+Join at Radiolab.org/join.]

 LULU: Lulu.